Mahesh-100/CODTECH_Task1/README.md

 The Calculator program is a basic calculator application implemented in Java using the Swing framework.
 It provides a user-friendly interface for performing arithmetic calculations.

 Features:

-1.Addition, subtraction, multiplication, and division operations 2.Decimal point support for floating-point numbers 3.Clear and delete functionality for input correction 4.Ability to toggle the sign of the displayed number 5.Exponential operation (added as per the latest modification)
+1.Addition, subtraction, multiplication, and division operations.

+2.Decimal point support for floating-point numbers

+3.Clear and delete functionality for input correction

+4.Ability to toggle the sign of the displayed number

+5.Exponential operation (added as per the latest modification)

 User Interface:
 The user interface consists of the following components:

 1.Textfield: Displays the input numbers and the result of calculations.

 2.Number Buttons: Allow the user to input numerical digits.

 3.Function Buttons: Perform arithmetic operations and other functions.

 4.Clear (CLR) Button: Clears the textfield.

 5.Delete (DEL) Button: Deletes the last entered digit.

 6.Negative (NEG) Button: Toggles the sign of the displayed number.

 7.Decimal (DEC) Button: Adds a decimal point to the displayed number.

 8.Exponential (EXP) Button: Performs exponentiation.

 Code Explanation